“A Trip Down Federal Forest Highway 13”

 Episode #1709 Travel planner

-Highway 13 starts at U.S. 2 and travels north through 3 counties in Michigan’s Upper Peninsula.
+Highway 13 starts at US-2 and travels north through 3 counties in Michigan’s Upper Peninsula.
 It is considered one of the most scenic drives in the country as it goes right through the Hiawatha National Forest.
-Lakes and wildlife are everywhere along with some of the most amazing fall color.

 Camping & Canoeing

 Location: Forest Road 2262 - Hiawatha National Forest | GPS - Latitude 46.21944, Longitude -86.62833